CausesBy Mayo Clinic Staff

 The trauma that causes intraparenchymal hematomas often is responsible for so-called white matter shear injuries — torn axons in the brain's white matter.
-Axons are connections that carry electrical impulses, or messages, from the neurons in the brain to the rest of the body.
-When this connection is sheared, serious brain damage can result because the neurons can no longer communicate.
+Axons carry electrical impulses, or messages, from the neurons in the brain to the rest of the body.
+When this connection is sheared, serious brain damage can result.

 June 25, 2014

 - Traumatic brain injury: Hope through research.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/tbi/detail_tbi.htm.
 Accessed April 14, 2014.

 - Traumatic brain injury.
 The Merck Manuals: The Merck Manual for Health Care Professionals. http://www.merck.com/mmpe/sec21/ch310/ch310a.html#S21_CH310_T001.
 Accessed April 14, 2014.

 - McBride W. Intracranial epidural hematoma in adults. http://www.uptodate.com/home.
 Accessed April 14, 2014.

 - McBride W. Subdural hematoma in adults: Prognosis and management. http://www.uptodate.com/home.
 Accessed April 14, 2014.